EmilStenstrom/django-components/docs/overview/installation.md

     ]
     ```

 3. `BASE_DIR` setting is required.
-Ensure that it is defined in settings.py:
+Ensure that it is defined:

     ```python
     from pathlib import Path